Abbasid Caliphate: Abbasid Revolution (747–750)

-On 9 June 747 (15 Ramadan AH 129), Abu Muslim, rising from Khurasan, successfully initiated an open revolt against Umayyad rule, which was carried out under the sign of the Black Standard.
+During the reign of the Umayyad caliph Marwan II, this opposition culminated in a rebellion that began on 9 June 747 (15 Ramadan 129 AH).
+Abu Muslim, rising from Khurasan, initiated an open revolt against Umayyad rule under the sign of the Black Standard.
 Close to 10,000 soldiers were under Abu Muslim's command when the hostilities officially began in Merv.
-General Qahtaba followed the fleeing governor Nasr ibn Sayyar west defeating the Umayyads at the Battle of Gorgan, the Battle of Nahavand and finally in the Battle of Karbala, all in the year 748.
+The rebellion's main initial support came from Khurasan, despite the opposition of the local Umayyad governor there, Nasr ibn Sayyar, as well as from Shi'i Arabs.
+Qahtaba, now one of Abu Muslim's generals, defeated Nasr ibn Sayyar and pursued him west, where he defeated the Umayyads at the Battle of Gorgan, the Battle of Nahavand and finally in the Battle of Karbala, all in the year 748.